AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 The structure of the reaction UI and logic is as follows:

-- `EaseChatMessageReactionView` implements a custom reaction layout in the message list. // TODO：是否正确
+- `EaseChatMessageReactionView` implements a custom reaction layout in the message item.
 - `EaseMessageMenuReactionView` implements a custom layout in the message long-press menu `RecyclerView`.
 - The reaction popup window `EaseChatReactionsDialog` is inherited from `EaseBaseSheetFragmentDialog`.
-- Reaction member list is `EaseReactionUserListFragment`. // TODO：`EaseReactionUserListFragment` implements the reaction member list.
+- `EaseReactionUserListFragment` implements the list of users that add or remove a reaction for a message.

 The logic for adding views to message bubbles and showing and hiding React layouts is in the `addReactionViewToMessage` method in `EaseChatAddExtendFunctionViewController`.